dominikhei/eartquake-streaming/readme.md

 As a database I have used DynamoDB.
 DynamoDB is a key-value store on AWS that uses 3 storage nodes across which data is partitioned according to the hash value of a private key.
 Moreover the WAL is backuped on S3.
 By handling all of that internaly I can focus on other parts of the app.
 Moreover DynamoDB  has the option of global tables, where a table is replicated across multiple regions.
 If the frontend service gets accessed from all over the world, global tables can reduce latency by a lot.
 In addition to that global tables make writing to replicated tables and keeping consistency across regions very simple, by handling all of that within AWS.
 You can set the regions in which the table should be replicated within the [var.tf](./terraform/var.tf) file under global_table_replication_region.
 Terraform will automatically create the table within your region and the chosen replication region.

+In this specific use-case one might argue, that a cache with a 24h TTL is a better option.
+However I wanted to also enable analytic use-cases with more data in the future, which is why I chose DynamoDB.

 The Kafka Consumer will write directly to DynamoDB.
 As a magnitude 1+ earthquake occurs roughly every 30 seconds, there will be very little writes on the DynamoDB table.
 To reduce RCUs and thus costs, we could use a DAX Cluster infront of DynamoDB to cache the data, however due to frequent updates, this only makes sense with enough reads.